LawTam/CMPM163Labs/README.md

 Which part of a tutorial did your partner find most challenging?
 Creative the mountain waves, and try to find a way to make it looks more pretty

-Which part of a tutorial did your partner find most interesting? the part c of the lab
+Which part of a tutorial did your partner find most interesting? the part c of the lab Which part of a tutorial did your partner find most interesting? the part c of the lab

 ## Lab 8: Procedurally Generated City
 For this assignment I followed a tutorial to procedurally generate a city in Unity with this Youtube video: